nagix/mini-tokyo-3d/USER_GUIDE-en.md

 ### All in Real-Time

 You can view trains and airplanes that operate according to actual timetables and real-time delay information from your favorite point of view.
-A rain animation based on real-time weather information is displayed, so you can enjoy more realistic scenery.
+The color of the scenery changes according to the sunrise and sunset times in Tokyo, and the sunset glow can be seen.
+In addition, a rain animation based on real-time weather information is displayed, so you can enjoy more realistic scenery.

 ### Easy-To-Read Railroad Map